isomerpages/dis-dotc/_our-products/Products/Pressify.md

 <p></p>
 <p></p>
 <p>Pressify is an essential tool for anyone looking to simplify and enhance
-digital publishing.
+organisation and sharing of information.
 Its user-friendly interface, advanced AI features, and robust collaboration tools make it ideal for both newcomers and seasoned professionals.
+By centralizing document management and streamlining workflows.</p>
+<p>Getting started is simple –&nbsp; exclusively available to MINDEF/SAF
-By centralizing document management and streamlining workflows, Pressify helps you focus on creating impactful, visually engaging reports and presentations without the hassle of complex tasks.
-Getting started is simple - visit <a href="https://app.pressify.gov.sg/" rel="noopener nofollow" target="_blank">Pressify </a>to create an account and explore its full capabilities.
-Embrace Pressify to transform how you manage information and take your productivity to new heights!</p>
+users with Defence or MINDEF email addresses, simply enter your email address to receive a one-time password (OTP).
+Use the OTP to log in - no account creation required.
+Embrace <a href="https://app.pressify.gov.sg/" rel="noopener nofollow" target="_blank">Pressify</a> to transform how you manage information and take your productivity to new heights!</p>
 <p>